 Suddenly, a flash diverts my attention.
 Ahead a blackbird sweeps through the sky.
 It indents the pale blue sky like it is stapled in place.
 I am surprised I do not see more birds.
 They are glorious to watch fly as they spread their wings wide.

 My Hiking Plan

-After resting awhile, I resume my hike.
-I plan to stop at each overlook, including Fisherman’s Eddy, then hike down River Trail.
+After resting for a while, I resume my hike.
+I plan to stop at each overlook, including Fisherman’s Eddy and then hike down River Trail.
 The Patowmack Canal parallels the Great Falls.
 The water passes into Mather Gorge before going toward the Potomac River and the Maryland side of the Falls.
 Time to change trails.

 Difficult Run Trail

 Although my legs are starting to ache, I can’t resist exploring the Difficult Run Trail.
 The trail parallels the Potomac River and the awe-inspiring falls.
 I frequently see a lone hiker who sits on a rock to read.
 You could hide here all day.
 The sound of rushing water compliments the crunch of my shoes hitting crumbling leaves.

 As I look down through the thick grove of trees, I see a bright green halo of trees.
 Then I walk to the dead end which empties onto the park’s entrance road.
 I don’t want to walk on the asphalt so I turn back and retrace my steps.
 (I can vouch it’s aptly named.
 It is quite a hike back uphill.)

 Now I am getting hungry.
 I am past the 3.5-hour mark on my hike.
 I discover a picnic table ahead.
 It is situated near a hilly top terrain that descends to the banks of the Potomac River.
 It shows years of abuse by lovers who carved in their intertwined initials.
 I also think someone with a can of pink paint sprayed it.
 The oak tree bears the sheen of pink stain in its bark.